sandialabs/slycat/docs/source/manual/DAC_Manual/TimeFilteredModels.rst

    **Figure 48: Time filtered creation wizard.
 Sliders allow the user to restrict any given time axis.**

 As in the combined model wizard, the final dialog allows you to name and mark the new time filtered model.
-This is done in the same way that new models are named (see Figure 11).
-After naming the model, an indicator and accompanying message box will be presented to show progress and any problems making the time filtered model (see Figure 13).
+This is done in the same way that new models are named (see :ref:`NameModel`).
+After naming the model, an indicator and accompanying message box will be presented to show progress and any problems making the time filtered model (see :ref:`LoadingDataAndProgressIndicators`).